dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 This guide walks you through building a web application that scans multi-page documents using **MWC**, with **pre-defined configurations**.

 > [!TIP]
-> If you are looking for a solution that scans single-page documents, please read [Dynamsoft Document Scanner User Guide]({{ site.guides }}document-scanner.html) instead.
+> If you are looking for a solution that scans single-page documents, please read [Mobile Document Scanner User Guide]({{ site.guides }}index.html) instead.

 <!--
 Keep TOC only for npm /github as readme